The Japan Rail Pass can be a great way to get around Japan, but most people don’t realize that it’s not always the best option.

 If you’re a luxury traveler and don’t mind spending a little extra for added convenience, the Japan Rail Pass may not be the best option for you.

 One of the few drawbacks of the Japan Rail Pass is that it requires you to pay a visit to a JR ticket office after you’ve arrived in Japan.
-You must go in person and present your passport in order to exchange your Rail Pass voucher for the Rail Pass itself.

 You’re Traveling During Peak Season